Nikon D200 vs Panasonic G80

 Studio photographers will appreciate that the Nikon D200 (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D200 and the G80 have been discontinued, but can regularly be found used on eBay.
+Both the D200 and the G80 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the G80 was followed by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D200 and G80 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Panasonic G80 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D200 and the Panasonic G80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.